UN Summit: Combating food insecurity requires collective action - Shettima

 According to him, since the first food system summit in 2021, Ethiopia has launched a comprehensive roadmap for food system transformation.

 “Since the last food summit, we have seen progress.
-We are committed to food systems that are inclusive, sustainable, equitable, resilient and built on human rights, but progress is not fair enough.
-Global hunger is rising, and threats, shocks are pushing the prices of food.
+We are committed to food systems that are inclusive, sustainable, equitable, resilient, and built on human rights, but progress is not fair enough.
+Global hunger is rising, and threats and shocks are pushing up the prices of food.

 Disclaimer